Events

 10:45 AM – 11:45 PM | India’s Wars

 India’s military history is a story of strategy, resilience, and evolving geopolitics.
-Dr. Srinath Raghavan, Air Vice-Marshal Arjun Subramaniam, and Admiral Sudarshan Shrikhande, in conversation with Ajai Shukla, explore key battles, defense strategies, and the lessons they offer for the nation’s security and global positioning.
+Dr. Srinath Raghavan, Air Vice-Marshal Arjun Subramaniam (Retd.), and Rear-Admiral Sudarshan Shrikhande (Retd.), in conversation with Colonel Ajai Shukla (Retd.), explore key battles, defense strategies, and the lessons they offer for the nation’s security and global positioning.

 11:45 AM – 12:30 PM | A Life of Light – BKS Iyengar and His Yoga